 If Necessary, Make Big Changes

-I once worked for an organization that paid all of its writers pennies to write thousands upon thousands of words per day.
-Problems in employee satisfaction weren’t going to be solved by a small raise or a minor cut in word count.
-In order for this organization to thrive, leaders would’ve had to make large changes in how they conduct business.
-They would’ve had to bring in a business consultant to set them on the right path, and change the way they structured jobs.
+Imagine you’re a writer working at an organization that paid you pennies to write thousands upon thousands of words per day.
+Your satisfaction isn’t going to be solved by a small raise or a minor cut in word count.
+In order for this kind of organization to thrive, leaders would have to make large changes in how they conduct business.
+They might bring in a business consultant to set them on the right path, and change the way they structured jobs.

 Employees can get on fine without snacks and parties, but they suffer when they feel they are undervalued, underpaid, and overworked.
 You may need to make large changes to improve employee satisfaction.
 Don’t be afraid to take risks to make it happen.